Log1x/poet/README.md

 #### When are the user roles registered/unregistered?

-Don't worry, **we are not making a database query on every page load** - only when WP_DEBUG is set to true.
+Don't worry, [we are not making a database query on every page load](https://developer.wordpress.org/reference/functions/add_role/#comment-3194) - only when WP_DEBUG is set to true.

 If WP_DEBUG is false - as it should be in production and staging - the registration/unregistration of user roles is automatically triggered via [Trellis](https://roots.io/trellis/).

 ##### Not using Trellis?

-If you are not using Trellis you can trigger the registration/unregistration by updating the *stylesheet_root* option.
+If you are not using Trellis you can trigger the registration/unregistration by updating the *stylesheet_root* option:

 ```bash
 wp option update stylesheet_root [VALUE]